aaronbembenek/making-formulog-fast/artifact/README.md

 You will then be required to enter the password.
 We will disable SSH logging, so access is anonymous.
-Reviewers will need to ensure that they are using the server one-at-a-time.
+Reviewers will need to ensure that they are using the server one-at-a-time, in order that their experiments do not clash.

 The server will have the same structure and content as the x86 Docker image.
 The script for running the full set of experiments is `scripts/full_eval.sh`.
 Please edit it (with `vim` or `nano`) to configure the experiment to your liking (e.g., number of trials, which benchmarks to run); see the script for more information on how to do this.
-When modified to run a single trial of the default experiments, it takes XXX hours to complete.
+When modified to run a single trial of every configuration, it takes XXX hours to complete.

 Once you have configured the experiment to your liking, run it with this command: